hurabbas05/hurabbas05/README.md

 🔹 Analyzed student engagement data to uncover signup trends, identify drop-off patterns, and recommend strategies for improving completion rates.
 🔹 Cleaned and transformed raw datasets, conducted exploratory data analysis (EDA), and built predictive churn models using classification techniques.
-🔹 Delivered a final report and presentation highlighting insights, model outcomes, and a prototype recommendation system to enhance student retention.
+🔹 Delivered a final report and presentation highlighting insights, model outcomes, and an initial recommendation system to enhance student retention.
 🔹 Collaborated with an international team of data interns, coordinating across time zones to deliver a cohesive, data-driven solution.

 ---